npaulus/nws-wx-alerts/README.markdown

 	* Yellow = Severe Thunderstorm Warning
 	* Green = Flash Flood Warning
 	* Grey = All others
-* Add Radar overlay to google maps
+* Add Radar overlay to google maps (Added 2/5/2013)
 * Replace "Retrieving weather info...." message with spinner to indicate page is loading
 * Restructure the javascript so the map loads with user's location while waiting for the weather alert data to come back from server
 * Add color coded "boxing" around alerts to make it easier to determine which alert goes with which polygon